 ESSAY PLANS: Student are encouraged to submit essay plans (preferably via email) to the lecturer up to 10 days before the essay is due.
 Plans are meant to be simple and short (a few sentences) listing your topic, your main arguments (3-4).
 Under each argument you should record the supporting sources (primary (e.g. polybius), secondary (modern scholar) and material (e.g. an ancient site)) and an estimated word count.
 More than 50% of essays problems are related to structure (e.g. too many arguments, too few, too much evidence, not enough).
 An essay plan can address these issues in advance.

-DEADLINES: If you think that you will have difficulty in meeting a deadline, it is vital that you arrange to see the Director of Undergraduate Studies (PROF. ANDREW LAIRD) well in advance to explain the position and obtain consent for an extension to the deadline.
+DEADLINES: If you think that you will have difficulty in meeting a deadline, it is vital that you contact the Director of Undergraduate Studies (PROF. MICHAEL SCOTT) well in advance to explain the position and obtain consent for an extension to the deadline.
+This will involve filling out some forms etc. These extensions do not apply for those with existing mitigating circumstances (such as learning difficulties) which should be communicated to the department as soon as possible upon your arrival at Warwick.
 While it is helpful to contact the module lecturer to apprise him/her of the situation; the module co-ordinator does not possess the authority to grant extensions.
-A coincidence of essay deadlines for different modules will not, normally, be sufficient grounds for an extension: deadlines are announced well in advance and it is your responsibility to organize your work to ensure that you meet your different commitments on time.
+Deadlines are announced well in advance and it is your responsibility to organize your work to ensure that you meet your different commitments on time.
 The same applies to Essay questions, which are available online from the first day of term.
 If the internet goes down 48 hours before the deadline, this is not grounds for extension.
-For arrangements for extensions during 05-06 see memo displayed in the Classics Common Room (rm 225).

 NB unauthorized late submission attracts a penalty of 5 POINTS each day.
 For example, an essay that is 2 days late will lose an entire class (a first class mark (e.g. 71) becoming a 2.1 (61); a 2.1 (e.g. 61) becoming a 2.2 (51), and so on.